mcpcpc/mcpcpc.github.io/src/index.md

 # mcpcpc.com

-My name is Michael Czigler and I create minimal viable solutions written in the C programming language.
+My name is Michael Czigler and I create minimum viable solutions written in the C programming language.

 ## xwm